 While package beer licenses have no limit, package liquor requires a quota license of which there are none available in the Mason County.

 Alcoholic beverages by-the-drink are no longer licensed through quota licenses.
 Businesses can acquire licenses under which they can sell wine and spirits in a number of ways.
-Restaurants and hotels may get an NQ2 license if 50% of revenue is produced through food sales.
+Restaurants and hotels and businesses may get an NQ2 license if 50% of revenue is produced through food sales.
 Businesses located in historic buildings may be able to get a Qualified Historic Site License.
 And businesses which were formerly licensed under the former Quota Drink License may still qualify to purchase a by the drink license.

 The Landing at Limestone – Entertainment Destination Center